ReactForBeginners/course-overview/lecture1/README.md

 The **handleClick** function then calls **this.setState()** which toggle the **active** variable between true & false.

+Note: Reacts [events](https://facebook.github.io/react/docs/events.html) are synthetic; they are cross browser wrappers around the browser's native events.
+So React makes sure that your chosen event works identically across all browsers.

 ## Where should the state live?

-You should try and keep as few components as possible stateful.
-Actually, most of your components should be stateless and simply render data based their given props.
+In general, you should try and keep as few stateful components as possible, and also store as little data as possible in the state.
+If your stateless components need access to the data from the state, simply pass the data down to them as props.

 To figure out where the state should live, you can ask yourself there questions, pulled from the original [React docs:](https://facebook.github.io/react/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live)